zzb5233/tutorials/README.md

 You will need the script to execute to completion before you can see the `p4` login on your virtual machine's GUI.
 In some cases, the `vagrant up` command brings up only the default `vagrant` login with the password `vagrant`.
 Dependencies may or may not have been installed for you to proceed with running P4 programs.
 Please refer the [existing issues](https://github.com/p4lang/tutorials/issues) to help fix your problem or create a new one if your specific problem isn't addressed there.

-To install dependencies by hand, please reference the [vm-ubuntu-20.04](./vm-ubuntu-20.04) installation scripts.
-They contain the dependencies, versions, and installation procedure.
-You should be able to run them directly on an Ubuntu 16.04 machine:
-- `sudo ./root-bootstrap.sh`
-- `sudo ./user-bootstrap.sh`

 # Older tutorials